iamgak/go-bookstore/README.md

 ## Features
 - User authentication: Users can register, log in, and log out securely.
 - Book review: Users can read and write reviews for books.
-- Book rating: Users can rate books and see the average rating.
+- Book rating: Users can rate books.
-- Book search: Users can search for books by isbn, author, or genre.
+- Book search: Users can search for books by isbn.
 - User profile: Users can view and update their few profile information.

 ## Technologies Used